Spontaneous symmetry breaking: a view from derived geometry: Breaking a gauge symmetry

 The tangent complex $\TT_{\phi_0}$ is

 where the operators $D_i$ arise from the quadratic part of the action functional when expanded around this solution.
+Note that a factor of $i$ occurs in the infinitesimal gauge algebra action because we have identified forms valued in the Lie algebra of $\mr U(1)$ as real, rather than imaginary, differential forms.
 We find

-where $\pi_{i\phi_0}$ is the orthogonal projection onto the real span of $i\phi_0$ in $R$.
-We immediately note the similarity to the Ginzburg--Landau example of Section \ref{GL_section}: the massive scalar field $\phi$ splits into a piece perpendicular to $\phi_0$, which is still massive (the Higgs boson) and a piece parallel to $\phi_0$ which is now massless (the Goldstone boson).
+where $\pi_{\phi_0}$ is the orthogonal projection onto the real span of $\phi_0$ in $R$.
+We immediately note the similarity to the Ginzburg--Landau example of Section \ref{GL_section}: the massive scalar field $\phi$ splits into a piece parallel to $\phi_0$, which is still massive (the Higgs boson) and a piece perpendicular to $\phi_0$ which is now massless (the Goldstone boson).

 Look at how the cohomology of this complex compares to the cohomology at the point $\phi_0 = 0$ (which is an isolated singularity of the potential $V$).
 For instance, $\mr H^{-1}(\TT_0) = \RR$ but $\mr H^{-1}(\TT_{\phi_0}) = 0$ for $\phi_0 \ne 0$.
 Concretely, one sees that the stabilizer group changes.